-If you're subscribed to HBO Now through a third-party app or service, the HBO Max help site says subscribers via the following get HBO Max for free as well: Apple, Google Play, Samsung TV, Hulu, Verizon, Optimum, Consolidated Communications and Liberty.
+Incidentally, if you're also subscribed to HBO Now through a third-party app or service (see the following list), the HBO Max help site says subscribers get HBO Max for nothing: Apple, Google Play, Samsung TV, Hulu, Verizon, Optimum, Consolidated Communications and Liberty.

 HBO Max movies: what's worth watching?

-HBO Max is phenomenal when it comes to movie selection.
-While Netflix's library always has a bunch of highlights from other studios, the base HBO Max is working from here comprises many amazing movies from Warner Bros' history – you get a massive range of DC Comics movies, from Batman (1989) to Joker, The Dark Knight and Aquaman.
-Genre movies generally are very well-repped on here, with The Lord of the Rings movies, The Matrix trilogy and the two Blade Runner films streaming as of April 2021.
+Pricey as it is, HBO Max is pretty phenomenal when it comes to movie selection.
+While Netflix's movie library always has a bunch of highlights from other studios, the base HBO Max is working from comprises many amazing movies from Warner Bros' history – meaning you get a massive range of DC Comics movies, from Batman (1989) to Joker, The Dark Knight and Aquaman, straight out of the box.

-One of HBO Max's bespoke channels is Studio Ghibli movies, which gives you every animated film from the legendary studio behind Spirited Away, minus Grave of the Fireflies.
+One of HBO Max's bespoke channels is Studio Ghibli movies, which gives subscribers access to every animated film from the legendary studio behind Spirited Away (with the exception of Grave of the Fireflies).
 Another channel is TCM (Turner Classic Movies) – the latter might not be as specialist as The Criterion Channel, but you won't be short of classics to enjoy, from Citizen Kane to All The President's Men.

 HBO Max shows: what's streaming?

-Check out our best HBO Max shows list for recommendations on the highlights of the platform.
+Check out our best HBO Max shows list for recommendations on the platform's TV highlights.
 Obviously, HBO's original series are at the core of the offering, here.
-Everything from The Wire to The Sopranos to miniseries like Show Me A Hero and The Night Of.
-HBO isn't just known for dramas, of course – comedies like Curb Your Enthusiasm and Veep are here, along with many documentaries like McMillions and The Case Against Adnan Sayed.
-HBO's rich history of stand-up specials is here to enjoy, too, with some of the biggest American comedians represented.
+Everything from The Wire to The Sopranos to miniseries like Show Me A Hero and The Night Of are available to stream – but HBO isn't just known for dramas, of course.
+Comedies like Curb Your Enthusiasm and Veep are here, too, along with documentaries like McMillions and The Case Against Adnan Sayed.
+HBO's rich history of stand-up specials is also here to enjoy, with some of the biggest American comedians represented.

-Older shows on the platform from Warner's archive (and beyond) help supplement that.
-Rick and Morty's first four seasons can be streamed here, and HBO Max has the exclusive rights to show Friends and South Park in the US.
+What's more, older shows on the platform from Warner's archive (and beyond) help supplement HBO's TV offering.
+Rick and Morty's first four seasons can be streamed, for instance, and HBO Max has the exclusive rights to show Friends and South Park in the US.
 The Big Bang Theory, The Middle, Young Sheldon, The Nanny and The Fresh Prince of Bel Air are among the sitcoms you can enjoy on the service.

-Then you'll find loads of great animated shows in here.
-Batman: The Animated Series is a classic from the '90s – and it's joined by the Superman show, as well as the more futuristic Batman Beyond.
-All look beautifully crisp to stream on the service.
-If you're craving anime, Crunchyroll has a channel on HBO Max that offers a selection to enjoy.
-Cartoon Network has a whole channel on the service, too, encompassing shows like Steven Universe and Dexter's Laboratory.
+You'll find loads of great animated shows in here, too.
+Batman: The Animated Series is a classic from the '90s, and it's joined by the Superman show, as well as the more futuristic Batman Beyond.
+If you're craving anime, Crunchyroll has a channel on HBO Max that offers a broad selection to enjoy, while access to Cartoon Network encompasses shows like Steven Universe and Dexter's Laboratory.